isomerpages/moe-presbyterianhigh/_cca/Sports/Football.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/2023images/CCAs%202023/football.jpg">
 </div>
-<p>The Football Team strives to promote lifelong, sustainable, and active
+<p>The Football team strives to promote lifelong, sustainable, and active
 involvement in football.
 Our teachers seek to provide opportunities for character development and foster teamwork and resilience among our footballers.
 Our footballers cultivate a growth mindset, embodying perseverance and